 A full remodel combined with a home addition is the largest type of home addition project.
-As well as adding on more space, you are also remodeling your existing space.
-This type of project may include a kitchen renovation plus an expansion, and reconfiguring the rest of your home.
-This could include removing walls, adding walls or reimaging how the current space can be used.
+As well as adding more space, you are also remodeling your existing space.
+This type of project may include a kitchen renovation, expansion, and reconfiguring the rest of your home.
+This could include removing walls, adding walls, or reimagining how the current space can be used.

 How to Plan a Home Addition

 When you’re creating your home addition plans, the options can be endless.
-So, before you travel down a Pinterest rabbit hole, below is a mini-guide on how to begin formulating a design plan and gathering your adding onto house ideas.
+So, before you travel down a Pinterest rabbit hole, below is a mini-guide on how to begin formulating a design plan and gathering your home addition ideas.